kreytos23/kreytos23/README.md

 I study Telematics Engineering in the Instituto Politénico Nacional. ❤️<br/>
 I have experience in Backend with languajes like  <b>Java, Go, JavaScript and Python. :zap::zap:</b>  <br/>
-I was working as an intern at <b> IBM, now i'm application developer fulltime at IBM working in a project with CitiBanamex</b> as a Java application developer for the last 7 months. <br/>
+I was working as an intern at <b> IBM, now i'm application developer fulltime at IBM working in a project with CitiBanamex</b> as a Java application developer since 2021. <br/>

 - ⚡ Fact: I began to code since 2017
 - 🖥️ looking to collaborate on projects that are using technologies in backend.